 - OFF: the interface is switched off. - IDLE: the interface is on but it does not send/receive any data traffic.
 For the case of WLAN, this means that the card is associated to an access point (so the card is receiving beacon frames) without sending/receiving any user data traffic.
 For the case of 3G, this means that the interface is up, a PDP context has been activated and a PPP interface has been set up, but no data is exchanged. - ON: the interface is on and engaged in a data traffic exchange.
-In our tests, this means that a file is downloaded from a server using HTTP.
+A file is downloaded from a server using HTTP.
 By using TCP, the card is receiving at the maximum available rate, and traffic is sent in both directions (downlink: mostly data segments, uplink: mostly TCP acknowledgements).

 We measure the power consumption for different possible states of the WLAN and 3G interfaces.
-Table 1 shows the obtained results (mean and 95% confidence interval obtained from five 300-second experiments).
+Table 2.4 shows the obtained results (mean and 95% confidence interval obtained from five 300-second experiments).
 We focus on the scenarios in which at least one of the interfaces is actively involved in sending/receiving traffic, as those are the cases in which it is important to evaluate the energy cost associated with having a second active interface.
 This second interface may be either receiving/sending traffic or just idle, ready to be used.
-Results show that the 3G interface consumes more energy than the WLAN one, and that the difference between the case of only using the 3G interface (which is currently the most common one) and the case of using simultaneously the 3G and the WLAN interfaces is only of 20%.
-Note that this additional cost is only incurred when both interfaces are actively engaged in a data transfer, and that by using them simultaneously the time required to send a given amount of data via WLAN would be shorter - since the throughput obtained via a WLAN network is typically higher than the one that can be obtained via a 3G network - and this would also contribute to a lower power consumption.
-The extra power consumption caused by activating the WLAN interface (IDLE state) is just of about 3%, which besides would only be needed when the mobile is sending/receiving traffic, as it is then when the network operator and the user may benefit from offloading traffic from the 3G infrastructure to a WLAN hotspot (if available).
+Results show that the 3G interface consumes more energy than the WLAN one, and that the difference between the case of only using the 3G interface (which is currently the most common one) and the case of using simultaneously the 3G and the WLAN interfaces is only of 16%, which seems to be an affordable additional cost.
+Besides, the use of flow mobility does not only enable the situation of sending/receiving traffic simultaneously via the 3G and WLAN interfaces in certain moments, but also the possibility of offloading traffic from the 3G to the WLAN interface, which directly translates into a lower power consumption6.